What Attracts Cockroaches to Your Home (And How to Stop Them)

 +

 Not necessarily.
-While clutter and poor sanitation increase the risk, cockroaches are primarily attracted to food, water, and shelter—which can exist even in clean homes.
+While clutter and poor sanitation increase the risk, cockroaches are primarily attracted to food, water, and shelter.
+These can exist even in clean homes.
 However, keeping your home clean reduces available food sources significantly.

 What smells attract cockroaches?